Skip to main content

 JGI/Jamie Grill / Getty Images

-Your time in the hospital will hopefully be brief with your baby, but you still want to ensure you’re comfortable and have everything you need.
-First, you need to consider what you’re going to wear at the hospital and when you leave the hospital.
-Remember, your body will undergo a lot of changes after delivery (but maybe not as much as you think) and comfort will be key.
+Your time in the hospital will hopefully be brief, but you want to ensure you have everything you need.
+Consider what you’re going to wear to the hospital, during your stay, and when you leave the hospital.
+Remember, your body will undergo a lot of changes after delivery and comfort will be key.

 Choose loose-fitting items without pesky seams that will rub against sore and tender skin.
-Picking the right underwear is also very important, especially if you end up undergoing a cesarean section.
-You’ll want cotton underwear that has a higher waist so it won’t irritate any stitches and will accommodate postpartum pads.
+Picking the right underwear is also important, especially if you end up undergoing a cesarean section.
+You’ll want cotton underwear with a higher waist, so it won’t irritate stitches while accommodating postpartum pads.

 Clothing

-• Maternity underwear or comfortable underwear that you are OK with getting ruined
+• Maternity underwear or comfortable underwear you are okay with possibly being ruined quickly

 • Nursing bras or other bras that are comfortable and provide support

-• Socks, like slipper socks for slippery hospital floors and/or slippers
+• Socks, especially slipper socks for slippery hospital floors and/or slippers

-• Comfortable loungewear, whether that’s pajamas or joggers, or a robe — you want layers since the hospital could run hot or cold
+• Comfortable loungewear, whether that’s pajamas or joggers, or a robe — you want layers since the hospital’s temperature is an unknown

-• Slip-on shoes because you may not want to be bending over to tie laces after having a baby
+• Slip-on shoes because you won’t be able to bend over to tie laces yet

 • Comfortable going home outfit